Home

 *Center the wording on the invitation

-invitation, or on a separate card mailed out with the invitation.
+Never list your registry on the invitation, or on a separate card mailed out with the invitation.
 This should be done with shower invites or on a wedding couples web page, which is becoming ever increasingly possible.

 The examples of wedding invitation wording that follow are only a few of the many ways you can choose to word the invitation.
 If you search the internet, I'm sure you can find many more examples should none of the following prove useful to you.